 How do you hold a hurricane?
 How do you hold close things that are spiralling out of your control?
 Can you contain the sea in a quilt?
 How do we measure domestic, creative and maternal labour?
 With time?
 How does one get more time in a day?
 How do we hold households, partners, children, paintings, parents and ourselves simultaneously?
 This painting speaks to the ways motherhood, domesticity and creative practice are, for me, reciprocal and ultimately entangled.
 Each informs and infects the other.
 This work deliberately dances between abstraction and representation and employs still-life and landscape motifs as symbols of containment and care.

 Congratulations Sally Anderson who is a finalist in the 2024 Bayside Painting Prize for her 2024 work ‘Placenta banksia, Bridal Veil Falls view, the sea in me, PB nude quilt tablecloth’.
-The Bayside Painting Prize was established in 2015 and is one of the most generous non-acquisitive painting prizes in Australia.
+Established in 2015, the Bayside Painting Prize is one of the most generous non-acquisitive painting prizes in Australia.
+The exhibition draws together a breadth of artists with varied approaches to painting.
+This allows the Bayside City Council to further develop its collection and promote artists to the Bayside community.

 The finalist exhibition will be held at Bayside Gallery from 3 May to 23 June 2024.